New Physical Education Facility

-The Moline-Coal Valley Board of Education has approved a plan for a new multi-purpose physical education facility at Moline High School.
-The $14 million physical education facility will feature a six-lane track, four multi-use courts, improved locker rooms and a new weight room.
-Funding for the new weight room equipment is included in the project cost.
+A new multi-purpose physical education facility aimed at improving the quality and safety of physical education for students is planned for Moline High School.
+The $14 million facility will feature a six-lane track, four multi-use courts, improved locker rooms and a new weight room.

-The facility design will be an open concept and multi-use, allowing for improved physical education opportunities for PE students.
+The facility design will be open concept and multi-use, allowing for improved physical education opportunities.
 It will also include recreational space for a variety of health and wellness activities.

 With student safety as a top priority, the new facility will create a safer physical education space for Moline High School students.
 The need for additional physical education space at the high school is great.
 The three gymnasiums are in constant use.
 Often PE classes and sports practices are held outside or indoors in hallways, or where space allows.
-Moline’s weight room and locker rooms are in need of updating, and limited space has caused overcrowding.
+Moline’s weight and locker rooms are in need of updating, and limited space has caused overcrowding.

-The District has selected Shive-Hattery as the architect and Russell as construction manager for the project.
+The project will be designed by Shive-Hattery and built by Russell.
 A timeline is being established and a rendering of the facility will be created during the design phase.
 The target date for having students using the completed facility is December 2020.

 The new multi-purpose physical education facility will be funded through bond repayment over eight years.
 With bond funding, Moline residents will not see tax increases related to the new facility.